ManchesterMachineMakers/manchestermachinemakers.github.io/index.md

 title: Home
 ---
 # Home
+**PLEASE NOTE**: this is an archive of the site, and will not be updated.
 We are the Manchester Machine Makers, the FTC team for Manchester, Vermont.

 Welcome to our website!